-I did a little research, and the filling for most icebox cakes is either whipped cream or pudding.
+I did a little research before starting, and the filling for most icebox cakes is either whipped cream or pudding.
 For my cake, I combined cream cheese and whipped cream, and I added a little lemon, too.
-The result is a rich, lemony filling that’s reminiscent of cheesecake (my favorite).

 Of course, it wouldn’t be an easy Red, White, and Blue Icebox Cake without some berries.
 I used strawberries and blueberries, but raspberries or blackberries would be delicious, too.

 To assemble this red, white, and blue dessert, you’ll alternate layers of graham crackers, that lemony filling, and those fresh berries.
 Then, you’ll decorate the top with more berries.

 This Red, White, and Blue Icebox Cake is so easy to make, but you’d never know from it’s festive appearance.
 Isn’t it gorgeous?